pytorch/pytorch/docs/source/notes/cuda.rst

     # capture
     g = torch.cuda.CUDAGraph()
-    # set grads to None before capture, so backward() will create
+    # Sets grads to None before capture, so backward() will create
     # .grad attributes with allocations from the graph's private pool
     optimizer.zero_grad(set_to_none=True)
     with torch.cuda.graph(g):